cs01/gdbgui/README.md

 ## TODO

+Despite this list, gdbgui is quite usable in its current form
+* escape brackets on system <includes> so they don't disappear
+* allow argument passing to the inferior process being debugged
+* add button to widen windows
+* add clear button to windows
+* add links back to github, etc
+* improve toolbar styling, change color when error occurs
+* add preference ui elements (auto-refresh various windows after command is sent; show/hide windows as desired)
+* make flash of color fade out when snapping to source code lines or restoring old history
 * add autocompletion and documentation of all commands
 * add ability to view/inspect variables
 * add ability to view/inspect memory
+* only make gutter create/delete breakpoints, not anywhere in source file